webdriver-binary/binary-chromedriver/README.md

 # binary-chromedriver

-Downloads chromedriver binary for Linux (32bits or 64bits), OSX or Windows.
+Downloads chromedriver binary for Linux (32bits or 64bits), macOS (Mac OS X) and Windows.

 The binary version is determined by the following factors: